pascallaliberte/sharpen.page/index.md

 </div>

+What you're after is a new sense of _mastery_ so you can get that new project, that new idea going.

 That new idea of yours...
-I hope you'll make it happen.
+I hope you'll make it happen soon.

 Stay sharp!